Holistic Quality Education

 - First, most students go to college so that they can be employed after graduation.
 Not checking out the center dedicated to supporting this goal is the same as paying for a class and never actually attending.
 You may be one of the few people that can ace the test without ever seeing the material, but most of us need at least a little preparation to pass.

-- Finally, employers who specifically target college students for internships and careers usually interact via the center.
-If you want to know what companies and industries really need your skills, start with the ones who are choosing to recruit on campus
+- Finally, employers who specifically target college students for internships and careers usually interact via the centre.
+If you want to know what companies and industries really need your skills, start with the ones who are choosing to recruit on campus.

 - The same is true for many of the programs offered by your career center.
 The staff – many of whom are students themselves – recognize that this process is new to you and are happy to start at the beginning.
 It's better to try out things with the career center than with an employer the first time you apply for a job or get asked to interview.